-- Video: For the 2021 exams, this course pays special attention to the value of YouTube for content creators, including how to produce and craft engaging videos.
+- Video: This course pays special attention to the value of YouTube for content creators, including how to produce and craft engaging videos.
 Audiences, ad types, and targeting are also key focus areas.

 - Measurement: This course helps users understand how to measure the effectiveness of their Google campaigns, how to set measurable goals, and how to demonstrate success in your marketing objectives.